ergoplatform/ergodocs/docs/dev/Integration/guide.md

 ### Broadcasting transaction

-To broadcast a transaction made outside the node, the easiest way is to serialize it into `JSON`; in Java, it could be like:
+To broadcast a transaction made outside the node, the easiest way is to serialize it into `JSON`; in Java, it could be like this:

 ```
 Json json = JsonCodecsWrapper.ergoLikeTransactionEncoder().apply(tx);
 System.out.println(json.toString());
 ```

-and then send this `JSON` via a POST request to the public Explorer
+And then, send this `JSON` via a POST request to the public Explorer.

 ```
 https://api.ergoplatform.com/api/v0/transactions/send*